 The Chiefs have one of the best rosters in the NFL, but they can't get complacent.
 They need to add multiple starters during the 2022 NFL Draft to stay ahead of the rest of the teams in the division.

-Kansas City Chiefs Super Bowl 57 Odds
+Super Bowl 57 Odds

 Those odds are significantly lower than what we’ve seen in recent seasons and that has to do with the depth of the conference and their own division and the recent Hill trade.
-Kansas City is only a +160 favorite to win the AFC West on DraftKings, which is the lowest during the Patrick Mahomes era.
+Kansas City is only a +160 favorite to win the AFC West on FanDuel Missouri, which is the lowest during the Patrick Mahomes era.

 Last year, those odds sat at -200 before Week 1 and the Chiefs were the heaviest divisional favorite in the league.
 That is no longer the case with how much the Broncos and Chargers have improved this offseason.
 This is still Kansas City’s division, but for how much longer?